alonzi/DAACS-Intro-to-R/part-III.md

 ### Takeaway: Variables are labels that we create to make handling objects easier.
 We have many tricks to help us remember what a variable represents.

+## And now for an Interlude about Domain Knowledge

 ## [On to part IV](https://github.com/alonzi/DAACS-Intro-to-R/blob/main/part-IV.md)